deibyrayo/Pokedex/README.md

 ## Description

-The Pokédex is a web application made with **Html, Css and JavaScript** that allows you to search and view information about Pokémon using the PokeAPI.
+The Pokédex is a web application made with **Html, Css and JavaScript** that allows you to search and view information about Pokémon using the **PokeAPI**.
 This application displays the **original 151 Pokémon** from the Kanto region, and **349 more**, with an intuitive and easy-to-use interface.

 ## Features